|Nutritional Guidelines (per serving)|

 Wash and scrub the apples well.

 Using a small paring knife, gently cut around the core of the apple starting from the top to remove the inner core and seeds.
 Be sure to remove all the seeds and any stringy, firm parts while keeping the bottom intact.
+You'll want to remove all the core and have enough room to fill the emptied core.

 Stand the apple up on a baking sheet with the cored portion up.